dnkdotsh/aiterm/docs/USAGE.md

     *The AI will now analyze the files you provided and give you its initial feedback.*

+3.  **Correct a wrong turn (Optional).** The AI suggests a complex refactor, but you realize your prompt was misleading.
+Instead of continuing, you can remove the last conversational turn to get it back on track.

+    > **You:** `/forget`

+    *The system confirms the last exchange was removed.
+You can now re-phrase your prompt for a better result.*

-3.  **Modify the code.** Based on the AI's suggestion, you edit `data_processor.py` in your IDE to fix a potential bug.
+4.  **Modify the code.** Based on the AI's new, more accurate suggestion, you edit `data_processor.py` in your IDE to fix the bug.

-4.  **Refresh the context.** Back in `aiterm`, enter the following command at the `You:` prompt:
+5.  **Refresh the context.** Back in `aiterm`, enter the following command at the `You:` prompt:

     > `/refresh data_processor.py`

     *The system will confirm the file has been re-read and the AI has been notified of the update.*

-5.  **Re-evaluate the code.** Now that the AI's context is fresh, ask it to review your changes.
+6.  **Re-evaluate the code.** Now that the AI's context is fresh, ask it to review your changes.

     > **You:** I've updated the file as we discussed.
 Does the new logic in `data_processor.py` resolve the potential issue you identified?

-6.  **End the session.** Once you're done, save the log with a descriptive name.
+7.  **End the session.** Once you're done, save the log with a descriptive name.

     > **You:** `/exit feature_x_debug_session`

 **Why this is powerful:** You never left the terminal.
-The `/refresh` command is the key to an iterative workflow, allowing the AI to see your changes in real-time without the massive overhead of re-attaching or re-pasting code.
+The `/refresh` command is the key to an iterative workflow, allowing the AI to see your changes in real-time.
+The `/forget` command acts as an "undo" for the conversation, preventing the AI from getting stuck on an incorrect path.

 ---